 We incur two types of expenses: (1) operating expenses, consisting primarily of the advisory fee; and (2) leverage costs.
-On a percentage basis, operating expenses before leverage costs were an annualized 0.99 percent of average total assets for the 2nd quarter 2012, a slight decrease as compared to the 1st quarter 2012.
+On a percentage basis, operating expenses before leverage costs were an annualized 1.01 percent of average total assets for the 3rd quarter 2012, a slight increase as compared to the 2nd guarter 2012.
 While the contractual advisory fee is 1.10 percent of average monthly managed assets, the Adviser has agreed to waive an amount equal to 0.25 percent of average monthly managed assets for the first year following the commencement of operations, 0.20 percent of average monthly managed assets for the second year following the commencement of operations, and 0.15 percent of average monthly managed assets for the third year following the commencement of operations.
+Subsequent to quarter-end, the terms of the fee waiver agreement with the Adviser were amended to extend the waiver periods.
+Under the amended terms, the Adviser has agreed to waive an amount equal to 0.25 percent of average monthly managed assets through December 31, 2012, 0.20 percent of average monthly managed assets for calendar year 2013, and 0.15 percent of average monthly managed assets for calendar year 2014.

 Leverage costs consist of two major components: (1) the direct interest expense on our senior notes and short-term credit facility, and (2) distributions to preferred stockholders.
 Other leverage expenses include rating agency fees and commitment fees.
-Total leverage costs for DCF purposes were approximately \$0.6 million for the 2nd quarter 2012, which reflects our first full quarter of leverage expenses as we completed issuing our leverage in early 1st quarter 2012.
+Total leverage costs for DCF purposes were approximately \$0.6 million for the 3rd quarter 2012, unchanged from 2nd quarter 2012.

-The weighted average annual rate of our leverage at May 31, 2012 was 3.15 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
+The weighted average annual rate of our leverage at August 31, 2012 was 3.11 percent including balances on our bank credit facility which accrue interest at a variable rate equal to one-month LIBOR plus 1.25 percent.
 Our weighted average rate may vary in future periods as a result of changes in LIBOR, the utilization of our credit facility, and as our leverage matures or is redeemed.
 Additional information on our leverage is included in the Liquidity and Capital Resources discussion below.